 ITAL-213 Italian Excellence: Science, Arts, Design Not Scheduled for This Year.
 Credits: 1 This course focuses on Italian excellence in the sciences, arts, and culture, with particular attention to fashion, design, the food industry, sustainability, the visual arts, and architecture.
 This course is multidisciplinary; students will be able to practice Italian while exploring connections between Italian culture and other disciplines.
 The course is student-centered, includes a digital project, and is taught using a wide variety of materials: articles, short stories, videos, documentaries, and social media.
-Designed primarily for the students who live on the Italian floor, the course aims to foster a sense of community and to expand students' perspectives and intellectual curiosity, whether they plan to study abroad or not.
-Applies to requirement(s): Meets No Distribution Requirement M. Svaldi Prereq: ITAL-101 or ITAL-102.
+Designed primarily for the students who live on the Italian floor, the course aims to foster a sense of community and to expand students' perspectives and intellectual curiosity, whether they plan to study abroad or not. $Applies\ to\ requirement (s):\ Meets\ No\ Distribution\ Requirement$ M. Svaldi Prereq: ITAL-101 or ITAL-102.
 Notes: Second half of semester.
-ITAL-221 Introduction to Italian Culture and Literature I ITAL-221FC Introduction to Italian Culture and Literature I: 'Italian Food Culture' Fall.
+ITAL-221 Introduction to Italian Culture and Literature I ITAL-221FC Introduction to Italian Culture and Literature I: 'Italian Food Culture' Not Scheduled for This Year.
 Credits: 4 This course explores food culture in Italian family and society.
 Food is essential for Italian culture, and the food industry is an important part of the Italian economy.
 We are going to explore and analyze the strong relationship between food, culture and business in modern Italian society, with examples ranging from Carlo Petrini's Slow Food movement, Eataly, food in ancient Roman times, food as autobiography, food in art, and the coffee revolution.
 We will read and discuss literary and historical texts, films, and cookbooks.
-Applies to requirement(s): Humanities Other Attribute(s): Speaking-Intensive, Writing-Intensive O. Frau Prereg: ITAL-201 or ITAL-209.

-Notes: This course is primarily taught in English.
+Applies to requirement(s): Humanities Other Attribute(s): Speaking-Intensive, Writing-Intensive O. Frau Notes: This course is primarily taught in English.
 Students who are interested in taking the course in Italian will have a weekly separate meeting.
 Please, reach out to ofrau@mtholyoke.edu with any questions.

-ITAL-221LC Introduction to Italian Culture and Literature I: 'Children Stories: 'Italian Children Culture: Italian Literature for Children 1800-Today'

-Not Scheduled for This Year.
-Credits: 4

-This course explores the development of Italian identity through books and stories aimed at children in the 1800s, 1900s, and today.
+ITAL-221LC Introduction to Italian Culture and Literature I: 'Children Stories: 'Italian Children Culture: Italian Literature for Children 1800-Today' Not Scheduled for This Year.
+Credits: 4 This course explores the development of Italian identity through books and stories aimed at children in the 1800s, 1900s, and today.
 From Collodi's Pinocchio, to Rodari's theory of story-telling, we will examine gender roles and narratives, racism, colonialism, and the influence of television, cinema, and social media.

-Applies to requirement(s): Humanities

-O. Frau

-Notes: Taught in English.
+Applies to requirement(s): Humanities 0.
+Frau Notes: Taught in English.
 May be taken for 300-level credit in Italian with permission of instructor.
-Students who wish to take this course at the 300level in Italian should expect an additional weekly meeting and different assignments.

-ITAL-295 Independent Study

-Fall and Spring.
-Credits: 1 - 4

-The department

-Instructor permission required.
+Students who wish to take this course at the 300-level in Italian should expect an additional weekly meeting and different assignments.
+ITAL-221WA Introduction to Italian Culture and Literature I: 'Power and the Italian Renaissance: Writers, Artists, Architects' Fall.
+Credits: 4 What is the role of writers, artists, and intellectuals in society?
+Why are they called to actively participate in their communities' social and political life?
+Should they turn their works into instruments of propaganda, or should they instead lead public opinion and influence policymakers?
+In this course, we will investigate the intersections between political power and some of the most important works of medieval and Renaissance Italian literature, painting, sculpture, and architecture.
+Readings will include La Compiuta Donzella, Dante, Lorenzetti, Petrarch, Boccaccio, Leonardo, Isabella d'Este, Machiavelli, Elisabetta Gonzaga, Castiglione, and Moderata Fonte.
+Applies to requirement(s): Humanities; Language M. Boccuti Restrictions: Course limited to sophomores, juniors and seniors Prereq: ITAL-201.
+Advisory: Second-semester first-year students may write to the instructor to seek permission.
+Notes: Taught in Italian.